 The Pool, through its investment managers, is a party to International Swap and Derivative Association, Inc. (ISDA) Master Agreements (MA) that may allow the netting of counterparty's obligations against those of the Pool in the event of a default by the counterparty.
 The Pool is required to disclose the positions held at period-end that were entered into pursuant to agreements that allow for such netting.

-The table below presents the fair value, the net increase (decrease) in fair value, and the notional amounts of derivative financial instruments outstanding as of July 31, 2018:
+The table below presents the fair value and the year to date net increase (decrease) in fair value of derivative financial instruments outstanding as of January 31, 2019: